dvdred/Simple-DuckDNS-Updater/README.md

 # Simple-DuckDNS-Updater Android App

-This Android application allows you to update your DuckDNS domain records programmatically, similar to the shell script approach described in your instructions.
+This Android application allows you to update your DuckDNS domain records programmatically

 ## Features